 The limited business model is very popular right now, partly because of the fact that they are extremely tax-efficient.
 Of course, limited companies still pay taxes, but their rates can have a much greater level of flexibility.
 Limited businesses will normally take the maximum amount of profit that hasn’t been taxed.

 The way that limited companies are treated in comparison to the likes of sole traders is often with a much greater amount of professionalism.
 As you are registered as part of Companies House, being the owner of a limited business model can look more prestigious to others in certain sectors and industries.

 Also, as a limited company, your business name is in fact protected by the law.
 No other business can name itself what your company is called, so you instantly have a sense of uniqueness and individuality that allows you to begin growing your brand and business name.

-Unfortunately, there’s a downside to everything, so we’ll now take you through some of the negative aspects of running a limited company.
+Unfortunately, there’s a downside to everything, so we’ll now take you through some of the disadvantages of owning a small business via a limited company.